Writing & Living in Hanoi, Vietnam

-The answer is that while the cast might change, the learnt behaviour doesn’t.
-Whether we are aware of it or not, we are hostage to our learnt behaviour which often disguises itself as gut instinct.
+The answer is that while the cast might change, the learned behaviour doesn’t.
+Whether we are aware of it or not, we are hostage to our learned behaviour which often disguises itself as gut instinct.

 A case in point is that of the 10 monkey conditioning experiment.
 I am assuming this story is apocryphal.
 But who knows?

 So, there is this large enclosure that is to be home to ten monkeys.
 In the corner, there is a ladder up to a platform.
 On the platform is a bunch of bananas.

 The ten monkeys are placed in the enclosure.
 They explore and after a short time, they spot the bananas.
 As the first monkey sets foot on the ladder the overhead sprinkler system is activated.
 The monkeys get drenched with cold water.